samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

   }
 }
 ```
-**Note**: You may have to install `class-validator` and `class-transformer` modules, just type `npm install class-validator class-transformer` on the terminal, inside your project's directory and restar the server.
+**Note**: You will have to install `class-validator` and `class-transformer` modules.
+To do so, just type `npm install class-validator class-transformer` on the terminal inside your project's directory and restart the server.

-Now you will have to adapt the  `items.controller.ts` file to use this new pipe and the DTO.
+Now, you will have to adapt the  `items.controller.ts` file to use this new pipe and the DTO.
 After doing that, this is how the code of the controller should like:

 ```typescript
 import {